saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 ### Using ? and handling different errors

 Different projects oftentimes define their own errors.
 Searching a repo for something like `pub struct Error` or `pub enum Error` can sometimes reveal the errors defined for a project.
 But the thing is, different crates and projects might return their own error `type`.
-If you have a function that uses methods from a variety of projects, and you want to propagate that error, things can get a bit more tricky.
+If you have a function that uses methods from a variety of projects, and you want to propagate that error, things can get a bit trickier.
 There are several ways to deal with this.
 Let's look at an example where we deal with this by 'Boxing' the error.

 In the next example, we define a function that reads the entire contents of target file into a string and then serializes it into JSON, while mapping it to a struct.
 The function returns a Result.
 The Ok variant is the 'Person' struct and the Error that will be propagated can be an error coming `serde` or `std::fs`.
 To be able to return errors from both these packages, we return `Result<Person, Box<dyn Error>>`.
 The 'Person' is the Ok variant of the Result.
 The Err variant is defined as `Box<dyn Error>`, which represents 'any type of error'.